trueos/trueos-docs/trueos-handbook/luminaconfig.rst

    : Using the Theme Editor

-The "Change Wallpaper" option, shown in :numref:`Figure %s <lumina27>`, can be used to add a wallpaper with :guilabel:`+`, or remove with :guilabel:`-`.
+:guilabel:`Change Wallpaper` option, shown in :numref:`Figure %s <lumina27>`, can be used to add a wallpaper with :guilabel:`+`, or remove with :guilabel:`-`.
 When :guilabel:`+` is pressed, the drop-down menu can be used to select the file(s), a single directory, a directory and all of its subdirectories, or a solid color to use as the wallpaper.
 If multiple images are selected, :guilabel:`Rotate Background` can be selected as well as a specified time interval in minutes to move to the next image.

 .. _lumina27: